Construction of Complete Embedded Self-Similar Surfaces under Mean Curvature Flow. Part III: Abstract

 \section{Abstract}

-We present new examples of complete embedded self-similar surfaces under mean curvature by gluing a sphere and a plane.
-These surfaces have finite genus and are the first examples of self-shrinkers in $\R^3$ that are not rotationally symmetric.
-The strategy for the construction is to start with a family of initial surfaces by desingularizing the intersection of a sphere and a plane, then solve a perturbation problem to obtain a one parameter family of self-similar surfaces.
-Although we start with surfaces asymptotic to a plane at infinity, the constructed self-similar surfaces are asymptotic to cones at infinity.
+We present new examples of complete embedded self-similar surfaces under mean curvature flow by gluing a sphere and a plane.
+These surfaces have finite genus and are the first examples of non-rotationally symmetric self-shrinkers in $\R^3$.
+Although our initial approximating surfaces are asymptotic to a plane at infinity, the constructed self-similar surfaces are asymptotic to cones at infinity.